izaguirrejoe/izaguirrejoe.github.io/src/_posts/2023-03-15-how-i-got-my-first-rails-job.md

 template_engine: md
 ---

 I remember watching an [interview with Mike Rowe](https://youtu.be/qzKzu86Agg0?t=1054) from Dirty Jobs a few years ago.
 He recounted a day he had spent with the owner of a septic tank cleaning business.
-Standing knee deep in other people's waste, Mike asked the owner how he came to do the job that he does.
+Standing knee-deep in other people's waste, Mike asked the owner how he came to do the job that he does.
 He responded that he was a guidance counselor before, and knew that he wanted to change jobs.
 He then said something that always stuck with me:

 > When it came time to make the change, he just looked around to see where everyone else was going, and just went the other way.